Construction Business Environment

 Construction Business Environment 283

-pany description should also indicate the of the company (sole proprietorship, partnership, corporation, etc.).
+pany description should also indicate the structure of the company (sole proprietorship, partnership, corporation, etc.).

 Management